Jessica as a Teacher

 - Knowing exactly how to change what is preventing you from being “correct”

-You can go through this model on your own, but the great thing is that you don’t have to!
+This model looks simple and straightforward.
+In practice, there is lots of hypothesizing and experimenting.
+This can be simultaneously difficult and complex, as well as interesting and creative.
+You, as a human full of creative potential, can go through this model on your own, but the great thing is that you don’t have to!
 Having a teacher to guide you through how to improve makes the process much less stressful but also more efficient, productive, and enjoyable.

 Even if you decide Jessica is not the right match for you as a student, she is adamant that the feedback of a good teacher is vital for anyone hoping to be great at a complex skill like music.